Launch of the new 2025/2026 membership campaign

 250 producers

-To establish common specifications in three languages (French, Spanish, Basque), Basque producers worked for almost six months.
-They received support from the Basque Country Urban Community as well as support from the National Institute of Origin and Quality (INAO) and, on the Spanish Basque side, support from the Autonomous Community of Euskadi as well as the support of technicians from the Hazi Foundation of the Basque Government.
-A response from European authorities is expected in the coming weeks.
-The number of Basque cider producers is estimated at 250 according to the Basque Country Community.
+To establish a common set of specifications in three languages (French, Spanish, and Basque), Basque producers worked for nearly six months.
+They received support from the Basque Country Agglomeration Community, the National Institute of Origin and Quality (INAO), and, on the Spanish Basque side, the support of the Basque Autonomous Community and the technical assistance of the Basque Government's Hazi Foundation.
+A response from the European authorities is expected in the coming weeks.
+The number of Basque cider producers is estimated at 250, according to the Basque Country Agglomeration Community.

 What if we all had the right to eat well